 373-550B VETERINARY AND MEDICAL ENTOMOLOGY.
 (3) (Prerequisite: Permission of instructor) Environmental aspects of veterinary and medical entomology.
 An advanced course dealing with the biology and ecology of insects and acarines as aetiological agents and vectors of disease, and their control.
-Integrated approaches to Professors Rau and Lewis problem solving.
+Integrated approaches to problem solving.
+Professors Rau and Lewis

 373-772A ADVANCED MICROBIAL GENETICS.
-(3) (Awaiting University Approval)
+(3)

 373-773B ADVANCED MICROBIAL PHYSIOLOGY.
-(3) (Awaiting University Approval)
+(3)